georgy7/catframes/README.md

 ![Feature 1, extending](/ReadMe%20images/case1_2.png)

-Even if this is not your case, and a resolution was changed to very close one, it's still better to use cropping on video, than scaling, to prevent quality lose.
+Even if this is not your case, and a resolution was changed to very close one, it's still better to use cropping/extending on video, than scaling, to prevent quality lose.

+The script `images_fix_resolution.py` aligns frames on left-top corner at this operation.

 ## 2. Fixing a case, when an administrator changes a camera settings during a day